Şüräle

-Şüräle (Tatar and Bashkir: Шүрәле, [ʃyræˈlɘ]) is a forest spirit in Tatar and Bashkir mythology.
-According to legends, Şüräle lives in forests.
+Şüräle or Shurale (Tatar and Bashkir: Шүрәле, Şüräle) is a forest spirit in Turkic mythology (especially Tatar and Bashkir).
+According to legends, Shurali lives in forests.
 He has long fingers, a horn on its forehead, and a woolly body.
 He lures victims into the thickets and can tickle them to death.

-Şüräle closely resembles other similar characters from the folklore such as Arçuri of the Chuvash, Pitsen (Picen) of the Siberian Tatars and Yarımtıq of the Ural Tatars.
+Shurali closely resembles other similar characters from the folklore such as Arçuri of the Chuvash, Pitsen (Picen) of the Siberian Tatars and Yarımtıq of the Ural Tatars.

 Description

 He can shapeshift into many different forms.
 As a human, he looks like a peasant with glowing eyes, and his shoes are on backwards.
 A person who befriends Şüräle can learn the secrets of magic.
 Farmers and shepherds would make pacts with the leshy to protect their crops and sheep. Şüräle has many tricks, including leading peasants astray, making them sick, or tickling them to death.
 They are also known to hide the axes of woodcutters.
 A person gets lost in the woods when a Şüräle crosses their path.
 To find the way out, you have to turn your clothes inside out and wear shoes on opposite feet.